ietf-wg-aipref/wg-materials/interim-25-04/minutes.md

 Sarah - coarse grained framework including inference/RAG with defaults to TDM exceptions.

 Matt - wants to see RAG.
 FT publishes a lot outside of the paywall and this is good for the open web.
-Publishers are less likely to continue publishing outwith paywalls if there isn't the ability to signal to third parties that scraping journalism outside of the paywall is not permitted.
+Publishers are less likely to continue publishing without paywalls if there isn't the ability to signal to third parties that scraping journalism outside of the paywall is not permitted.
 The absence of a RAG signal likely to see less content made available on the open web.

 Brad - need inference options.
 We are trying to target value extractive, substitutive uses - vocab should reflect that.
-There will always been 'unless' cluases; need to accomodate those.
+There will always been 'unless' clauses; need to accomodate those.
 Purpose based restrictions difficult because purposes evolve post acquisition.

 Glenn - need to avoid trying to set policy.
 Uses is where language needs to go.
 That's certainly what rights holders are thinking about.
 We are not writing the grammar for us - must bear that in mind.
 Coarse grained is probably the option with extensibility.

 Paul - as coarse as possible.
 Rights holders will often say no by default.
 But need RAG/inference otherwise there will be a massive gap in the standard.

 Sonia - MSFT supportive of rights holders withdrawing their content in general.
-But inferecing will be very important for AI adoption and this hasn't been fully considered.
+But inferencing will be very important for AI adoption and this hasn't been fully considered.
 A full audit of inferencing and what the implications of restricting inference would be.
 Opt out should be for genAI.

 Gary - coarse, simple solution that works for majority of publishers.
 Also must work with AI operators.